syjul/ece1724-final-project/README.md

 - AWS_ACCESS_KEY - Access key for user with permissions to the bucket

 ## Individual Contributions
 As this was a solo project, all contributions were made by myself, Stephen Lucas.
+The contributions were made over the course of a couple of weeks and amounts to a few thousand lines of code across over 30+ files.

 ## Lessions Learned and Concluding Remarks
 This project allowed me to learn many things from simple javascript form issues to complex react state management quirks.
 Setting up and processing complicated forms for quiz management allowed me to realize the intricacies of forms, such as checkboxes not submitting unless they are checked as an example.
 There were quite a few issues that arose from problems such as this that complicated the form process.

 Additionally, making sure child components wouldn't rerender react parents on state changes made me realize the importance of properly formatting a component heirarchy.
+Being able to utilize the same component to render in different contexts was also a learning experience and a challenge to implement in order to create reusable code.

 The importance of typescript in ensuring code is robust was very apparent in development as well.
 Ensuring prop types and variable accesses were correct allows for a more streamline development experience with less time debugging javascript issues.
 Without typescript, and without learning how to utilize it properly, this project would have taken quite a bit more time debugging and developing.
+Unfortunately, I was not able to fully take advantage of typescript by ensuring there were no typescript errors, as I ran out of time to clean up the code entirely.
+I would have liked to have spent more time on increasing code quality in this regard.

 ## Video Demo